 - Guide metacognitive and life-long learning competencies

-As we were discussing the need to provide feedback on professional writing standards Jim Wolford-Ulrich suggested mapping feedback on students’ writing to these three purposes.
+In our discussion of the need to provide feedback on professional writing standards Jim Wolford-Ulrich (Duquesne University) suggested mapping feedback on students’ writing to these three purposes.
 Providing feedback on what is standard written English shows that you care about and wish to support the student’s professional competency.
 Secondly by encouraging self-assessment and peer review faculty can help guide a student’s development as a skilled writer.
 By providing resources for good writing and keeping expectations high, faculty can encourage awareness and life-long competency in writing.

 Thanks to all the faculty who participated and shared their thoughts and insights on feedback.
 A special thanks to G. K. Cunningham who teaches the Intro to Grad Study in Leadership and Mona Shields, who is teaching a course on building effective teams this spring for sharing their effective practices.